dfelinto/blender-manual/manual/addons/3d_view/blenderkit.rst

    :Panel:     :menuselection:`Sidebar --> BlenderKit --> Selected model`

-This panel shows up if you select a 3d model downloaded from BlenderKit.
+This panel shows up if you select a 3D model downloaded from BlenderKit.
 Name of the model appears below.

-Bring to scene
+Bring to Scene
    Bring linked object hierarchy to scene and make it editable.
    This is similar as if you would originally append the asset.
 Ratings
-   You can rate the assets by giving them stars -- maximum is 10.
+   You can rate the assets by giving them stars with a maximum of 10.
-Work hours
+Work Hours
    Estimate how many hour you saved thanks to this asset.
-   Rating helps BlenderKit distribute rewards to authors, and thus is very important to rate assets and do it in a fair way.
+   Rating helps BlenderKit distribute rewards to authors, and thus it is very important to rate assets and do it in a fair way.

 Asset tools:

 Open Authors Website
    Opens a web browser and goes to the web presentation that the author specified.

-Show assets by author
+Show Assets by Author
-  Shows all assets uploaded by the author of the selected 3d model.
+   Shows all assets uploaded by the author of the selected 3D model.

-Replace Active models
+Replace Active Models
    You need to select several assets to use this option from the *Selected Model* panel -- all will be replaced with the last asset selected (active).
-  If you use this option from the Right-click menu, the target asset is downloaded and replaces selected assets.
+If you use this option from the context menu, the target asset is downloaded and replaces selected assets.

 The same options are available when you right click in the Assetbar.

-Management tools:
+Management Tools:
    Delete
       Change asset status.

 Downloads:
    This panel is visible when there are running downloads.
-   You can cancel downloading of assets by pressing **X** button -- this cancels download immediately and deletes the file on your computer.
+   You can cancel downloading of assets by pressing the ``X`` button.
+   This cancels the download immediately and deletes the file on your computer.

 Preferences